-The applicant plans to construct single family homes, one-story and two-story, in the 9th Addition.
-Lot size for the two blocks ranges from 5800 square feet (SF) to 9200 SF.
+The applicant plans to construct one-story two-family homes on Blocks 1-3 in addition to fourplexes on Block 3.
+Lot size for the three blocks ranges from 4,829 square feet (SF) to 7,998 SF.
 A goal of the Land Development Code (LDC) and Comprehensive Plan is to create higher density.
-These smaller lots meet that goal, but constrain the size home.
-Allowing flexibility from 30% building area ratio (BAR) up to 38% BAR helps to achieve this density.
+These smaller lots meet that goal, but constrain the size of the home.
+Allowing flexibility from 30% building area ratio (BAR) up to 46% BAR helps to achieve this density, while maintaining a marketable building size that also meets LDC setbacks.
 The BAR includes the footprint of the principal building (which included the attached garage), detached garage, and covered porches as a percentage of the total lot area.
-The applicant has provided a rendering and chart, outlining the home styles typically built in the neighboring additions and how the 30% BAR compare to 35% and 38% BAR.
+The applicant has provided a rendering and chart, outlining the proposed building layouts and the requested coverage of 46% BAR, attached to the staff report.
+In addition, the applicant has provided updated stormwater calculations with the proposed building coverage, attached to the staff report.
+The City Public Works and Engineering Department has reviewed the applicant's memo and stated "The applicant storm water calculations indicate the proposed storm water facilities for the development are sized adequately for the proposed building area ratio change from 30% building coverage to